- 3.9–5.9 in

 Territorial male performs a display by flying from the ground into the wind, ascending to 50-100 meters off the ground, singing and gliding (often pushed backward by the wind), then flapping again and repeating, and finally plummeting straight down and flying into the grass.
 Picks prey from ground or grasses while walking or running.

-Sprague's Pipit numbers declined by almost 3.5% per year between 1966 and 2014, resulting in a cumulative decline of 87%, according to the North American Breeding Bird Survey.
+Sprague's Pipit numbers declined by over 3% per year between 1966 and 2015, resulting in a cumulative decline of 79%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 900,000 with 43% spending some part of the year in the U.S., 80% breeding in Canada, and 57% wintering in Mexico.
 The species rates a 14 out of 20 on the Continental Concern Score.
-Sprague's Pipit is both a U.S.-Canada Stewardship species, and a Tri-National Concern Species, and it is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+Sprague's Pipit is both a U.S.-Canada Stewardship species, and a Tri-National Concern Species, and it is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Loss of habitat as native prairie has been overgrazed and converted for farmland, has led to dramatic declines in Sprague's Pipit populations throughout its range.

 - Robbins, M. B., and B. C Dale.
 1999.
 Sprague's Pipit (Anthus spragueii).
 In The Birds of North America, No. 439 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.